jonpdw/MindNode-Tags/README.md

 Send me a [message](https://m.me/107546807437328)

 ## Known Problem
 * In some cases changes to a note will be lost.
-If you change a note then filter the mindmap.
+If you edit a note then strait to mindnode-tags and filter on one of the tags your changes will be lost.
 To stop this either click elsewhere on the map or save the document before filtering
 * The program only works when the file type is "Package" and not "Single File"